frdzy/fredzhao.com/about/resume.md

 * Expertise in server-side abstractions from 5 years of maintaining legacy codebases
 * Basic competency in full-stack development from 3 years building internal tools
-* Energized by collaboration across teams, to scale software systems organizationally
+* Energized by collaborating across teams and scaling software systems organizationally
 * Passion for teaching others and building up durable repositories of knowledge
 * Experienced in Hacklang/PHP, JavaScript, and GraphQL; happy to learn whatever is needed